matthew-brett/pydagogue/curious_git.rst

     cp .fancy_backups/2/directory_list .fancy_backups/objects/4f379c649a596d2f9cc2cf5b91f4a67a3101b65e

-Now - would I get the same hash for the directory listing if I had had a different figure?
+Would I get the same hash for the directory listing if I had had a different figure?

 Even more crazy idea - make the whole commit into a text file
 =============================================================